devhims/opengpt/README.md

 <br />

-A modern AI playground that combines the **development experience of Next.js** with the **performance of Cloudflare Workers**.
+A modern AI playground that combines the **development experience of Next.js** with the **performance of Cloudflare Workers** platform.
 Experiment with 50+ open-source AI models, including GPT-OSS, Leonardo, Llama, Qwen, Gemini, DeepSeek, and more.
 Features text-to-speech with multiple voices and real-time speech-to-text transcription.

 </div>